particle-iot/app-notes/README.md

 interpret cloud debugging logs to troubleshoot various common issues.
 - [AN004 Interpreting Cloud Debug-2](https://github.com/particle-iot/app-notes/tree/master/AN004-Interpreting-Cloud-Debug-2) is a deep dive into interpreting cloud debug logs and cross-referencing the AT command guide for the u-blox modem.
 - [AN007 Tower Info](https://github.com/particle-iot/app-notes/tree/master/AN007-Tower-Info) is a tool for location nearby cellular towers.
+- [AN013 Tracker I2C Scanner](https://github.com/particle-iot/app-notes/tree/master/AN014-Tracker-i2c-scanner) is a version of the I2C scanner application for scanning the I2C bus looking for devices designed to work with the Tracker One M8 connector I2C.

+### Asset Tracking

+- [AN012 Tracker 1-Wire](https://github.com/particle-iot/app-notes/tree/master/AN012-Tracker-1Wire) shows how you can add DS18B20 temperature sensors to your Tracker One and interface with 5V I2C devices.
+- [AN013 Tracker GPIO](https://github.com/particle-iot/app-notes/tree/master/AN013-Tracker-GPIO) shows how you can add additional GPIO to your Tracker One using the external M8 connector.
+It includes both 3.3V and 5V design options, as well.
+- [AN013 Tracker I2C Scanner](https://github.com/particle-iot/app-notes/tree/master/AN014-Tracker-i2c-scanner) is a version of the I2C scanner application for scanning the I2C bus looking for devices designed to work with the Tracker One M8 connector I2C.

 ## Numerical List